benjaminocampo/AyVD/README.md

 #### Git

-In order to install `git` it will depend on your operative system:
+Installing `git` will depend on your operative system:

 - Installing on Linux (on Debian-based distributions):

     ```bash
     sudo apt install git-all